rosedive/finalproject/README.md

 *  show function of the description of book

-* User registration Name, email, User_type and password are required
+* User registration Name, email and password are required

 * rails admin Function